(This post has been edited to include the new temperature record.)

 Does that surprise you?

-With the hottest place right down in the south, you perhaps picked somewhere right at the north of Britain for the coldest place.
+With the hottest place down in the south, you perhaps picked somewhere right at the north of Britain for the coldest place.
 However, all places on the Shetland Islands are close to the sea, and the sea around them doesn’t freeze.
 So the northern extremities of the British Isles are warmer in winter than the mountains in the heart of Scotland.